 My girls feel so grown up using the toddler cups and ask to use them EVERYDAY.
 I’ve linked them for you below!

 Eco Matters Snack Cups

 We had so much fun in Charleston.
 Doing anything with toddlers can be challenging, especially traveling.
-If you have any questions about traveling with toddlers or visiting Charleston, leave a comment below or send me a DM on Instagram.
+If you have any questions about traveling with toddlers or visiting Charleston, leave a comment below.
 Happy traveling!